rophy/kube-web-view/docs/features.rst

 Just use the "Logs" tab or append ``/logs`` to the resource URL.

 Note that container logs are disabled by default for security reasons, enable them via ``--show-container-logs``.
+Access logs are enabled by default, disable them via ``--no-access-logs``.

 Custom Resource Definitions (CRDs)
 ==================================